 The Testaments commences fifteen years after the events of The Handmaid’s Tale and is narrated by three women: two girls who have grown up in and alongside the fertility-obsessed nation of Gilead, and one woman instrumental to its founding, who now hopes to bring Gilead’s totalitarian hyper-patriarchy to the ground.
 Their narration is deliberate and evocative, doling out harrowing details of both the regime and their own experiences, making the personal political in a grimly familiar way.
 Yet beneath the veneer of horror runs a stubborn strand of hope, as these women’s lives intertwine and they collude on a mission that could change everything — risking their lives so that countless women won’t have to face the same fate.

-42. Will My Cat Eat My Eyeballs?: Big Questions from Tiny Mortals About Death by Caitlin Doughty (September 10)
+42. Will My Cat Eat My Eyeballs? by Caitlin Doughty (September 10)